 Faces of Architecture: Alister Houghton, Ryder Architecture

 Alistair grew up on a remote sheep farm in outback Australia, two hours drive to the nearest supermarket.
 Architecture was not a dinner table topic, the wrinkly tin woolshed was his St Paul's Cathedral.
-Since becoming an architect he is proud of the teams he has been a part of at Ryder Architecture and i2C Design & Management (Sydney).
+Since working in the architecture profession as a senior designer he is proud of the teams he has been a part of at Ryder Architecture and i2C Design & Management (Sydney).
 He is a big fan of Jan Gehl and agrees with his values and process which are evidence based, putting humans at the centre of his work.
 Alistair believes these are gaining currency in architecture but we need more.
 Jan Gehl used an old Nordic quote in his book Cities for People that he always come back to: “man is man’s greatest joy”.

 I’m a Western, middle-class, straight, white male; a very privileged majority!
 I feel the fact I was born, all but guaranteed me a place in the top 1% of wealth on the earth.
 By some standards my thoughts shouldn’t count, but equality by definition includes everyone and things improve a lot faster with majorities as part of the conversation.
 My struggle with poor mental health (which funnily enough puts me in the majority as well) has given me some small insight into suffering and it forced me to examine the human condition and how the world works.